Dumaagiin Sodnom: Political career

-On December 12, 1984, Sodnom was appointed chairman of the Council of Ministers, or prime minister, and was elected a member of the MPRP Politburo following the ouster of Yumjaagiin Tsedenbal from the chairmanship of the Presidium of the People's Great Hural and the ascension of Sodnom's political ally Jambyn Batmönkh to the position.
+On 12 December 1984, Sodnom was appointed chairman of the Council of Ministers, or prime minister, and was elected a member of the MPRP Politburo following the ouster of Yumjaagiin Tsedenbal from the chairmanship of the Presidium of the People's Great Khural and the ascension of Sodnom's political ally Jambyn Batmönkh to the position.
 Sodnom held both positions until the resignation of the Politburo and government on March 21, 1990 during anti-government demonstrations.

 Sodnom subsequently went on to serve as the director of the Mongolian Gazryn Tos petroleum company from 1990 to 2001, and then he was appointed as an aide to Prime Minister Puntsagiin Jasrai in 1992.
+In his post-premiership years, he remained supporter of a planned economy.